ansys/pyadditive-widgets/README.rst

 For users
 ^^^^^^^^^

-In order to install Pyadditive/parametric_study_gui panel, make sure you have the latest version of `pip`_.
+In order to install Pyadditive widgets, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash